Spheroid: Area

+In both cases, e_{o} and e_{p} may be identified as the eccentricity (see ellipse).

 These formulas are identical in the sense that the formula for S_{o} can be used to calculate the surface area of a prolate spheroid and vice versa.
 However, e_{o} then becomes imaginary and can no longer directly be identified with the eccentricity.
 Both of these results may be cast into many other forms using standard mathematical identities and relations between parameters of the ellipse.